PaulsRepo/qnap-nas-hardware-user-manual/en/04 - LED and Alarm Buzzer Specifications.md

-# Chapter 4.
-LED and Alarm Buzzer Specifications
+# 04. LED and Alarm Buzzer Specifications

 The LED indicators of the NAS indicate the system status and information.
 When the